On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation: Free Schr odinger equation

-$x_1\in\Gamma_r, x_2\in\{x_t, x_b\}$, respectively.
-This requires the knowledge of $\varphi(x_1,x_2,t,t')$ for $x_2=\partial\Gamma_r$ and $0\leq t\leq t'$.
-The algorithm can be explained by means of the Fig. \ref{fig:IVP-auxi}.
-There two IVPs for the auxiliary field, $\varphi(x_1,x_2,t,t')$ each of which evolve the field either above or below the diagonal in the $(t,t')$-plane starting from the values at the diagonal in their respective domains.
-These points are represented by filled circles and the arrows denote the direction of evolution.
-All diagonal points are evolved along $t$ or $t'$-axis in order to provide the history needed for TBCs in the current time step (represented by horizontal or vertical line in $(t,t')$-plane).
-The empty circles correspond to the corner points.
+where the sign is determined by $x_2\in\{x_t, x_b\}$, respectively.
+This requires the knowledge of $\varphi(x_1,x_2,\tau,\tau')$ at $(x_1,x_2)\in\partial\Gamma_r$ and $0\leq \tau\leq \tau'$.
+The algorithm can be explained by means of the Fig.~\ref{fig:IVP-auxi}.
+There are two IVPs for the auxiliary field $\varphi(x_1,x_2,\tau,\tau')$ each of which evolve the field either above or below the diagonal in the $(\tau,\tau')$-plane starting from the values at the diagonal in their respective domains.
+The filled circles denote the evolution of any arbitrary point of the boundary and the arrows denote the direction of evolution.
+All diagonal points are evolved along $\tau$ or $\tau'$-axis in order to provide the history needed for TBCs in the current time step (represented by horizontal or vertical line in $(\tau,\tau')$-plane).
+The empty circles are only relevant for the corner points.
 The values of the auxiliary field at the corners are needed for the TBCs satisfied by the auxiliary fields; this relationship is depicted by the broken lines.
 Note that these values at the corners can be taken from the adjacent segment of the boundary where it is already being computed.

-\begin{rmk} From the discussion above we obtain the following useful definition of the operator $(\partial_t-i\partial^2_{x})^{1/2}, (x,t)\in\field{R}\times \field{R}_+$:
+\begin{rmk} From the discussion above, we obtain the following useful definition of the operator $(\partial_t-i\partial^2_{x})^{1/2}$: